 Requirements are Subject to Change

-In physical therapy, both in school and on the job, exposure to infectious diseases may be minimal to moderate depending on the setting in which you are working.
+In physical therapy, both in school and on the job, exposure to infectious diseases may be minimal to moderate depending on the work setting.
 This is an occupational risk.
 Proper education and strict adherence to well established infection control guidelines, can further reduce the risk.
 Thorough education in infection control procedures is a part of the physical therapist assistant program of study.

 Latex Allergies Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the possible occurrence of life-threatening reactions in sensitized healthcare workers.
 The program faculty strongly advise that students sensitized or allergic to latex consult a physician for guidance on the merits of continuing in a health care career.
 NRL sensitized students who choose to continue in the physical therapist assistant program are to notify the program director.